GGoYoungHee/Deep-Daiv/README.md

 # week 2
 - What is GA?
 - LaTeX Writing
-- 했던거 정리해서 코드도 올려야지!
+- Jekyll: Static Generator
-- 팀 빌딩하기
+-